pudly/schmopera-hugo/content/articles/teddy-roosevelt-the-chicago-cubs-operas-by-women-at-the-met.md

 date = "2016-11-25T22:10:00+00:00"
 lastmod = "2016-11-26T14:35:00+00:00"
 publishDate = "2016-11-26T12:16:00+00:00"
 short_description = "On the one hand, this is great news.
-There are indeed operas - and good ones - written by women, and Saariaho's mesmerizing tale of 12th-century troubadour Jaufré Rudel is one of them.
-On the other hand, it's fairly stunning that after Der Wald, there was a 113-year wait for the Met (the Met, for goodness' sake!) to stage a second opera by a woman composer." slug = "teddy-roosevelt-the-chicago-cubs-operas-by-women-at-the-met" title = "Teddy Roosevelt, the Chicago Cubs, &amp; operas by women at the Met"
+There are indeed operas - and good ones - written by women, and Saariaho&#039;s mesmerizing tale of 12th-century troubadour Jaufré Rudel is one of them.
+On the other hand, it&#039;s fairly stunning that after Der Wald, there was a 113-year wait for the Met (the Met, for goodness&#039; sake!) to stage a second opera by a woman composer." slug = "teddy-roosevelt-the-chicago-cubs-operas-by-women-at-the-met" title = "Teddy Roosevelt, the Chicago Cubs, &amp; operas by women at the Met"
 +++